alistairdunn1/GrowthVB/README.md

 **Summary and Visualisation Methods:**

-The `summary()` method provides a comprehensive, formatted report including:
+The `summary()` method provides a formatted report including:

 - Test method and configuration details
 - Sample sizes and group information
 - Parameter estimates for each group
 - Statistical test results with p-values and significance indicators
 - Growth curve comparison results (if performed)